3dcitydb/3dcitydb-docs/source/impexp/cli/import.rst

 city objects should be imported or skipped during import.
 Please refer to :numref:`impexp_import_list_filter` for a description of the import list filter.
 The following options let you define the layout and reserved characters of the import list.
+You can provide one or more CSV files as input for the import list.
+If more than one file is specified, make sure all of them have the same layout and structure.

-.. option:: -f, --import-list=<file>
+.. option:: -f, --import-list=<file>[,<file>...]

-   Specify the path to the import list file to use in the import operation.
+   One or more CSV files to use as import list for the import operation.

 .. option:: -m, --import-list-mode=<mode>